sh1vananda/ls-pro/README.md

-Of course!
-A good README is essential.
-It's the front page of your project—it needs to explain what `ls-pro` is, why it's cool, and how to get it running.

-Based on everything we've built, here is a nice and simple `README.md` file for the project.
-You can create a file named `README.md` in the root of your `ls-pro` project and paste this content into it.

----

 # ls-pro

 `ls-pro` is a modern, feature-rich replacement for the classic `ls` command, written in Rust.
 Inspired by tools like `exa`, it aims to be more informative, visually appealing, and developer-friendly.